Best Eyeshadow for Fair Skin to Look Radiant

 There are three main undertones: cool, warm, and neutral.
 Cool undertones include pink, red, or bluish hues.
 Warm undertones are more golden, peachy, or yellow.
 Neutral is a balanced mix of both.
 Once you know yours, choosing everything from foundation to your next favorite lipstick becomes so much easier.

-How to Identify Your Undertone
+Quick Ways to Identify Your Undertone

 The quickest way to get a read on your undertone is the vein test.
 Find a spot where your veins are visible, like the inside of your wrist.
 In natural light, take a close look at their color.
 If your veins appear greenish, you likely have warm undertones.
 If they look more blue or purple, you probably have cool undertones.
 Can’t quite tell if they’re green or blue?
 You might have a neutral undertone, which means you have a bit of both.
 If you're still feeling stuck, a virtual beauty consultation can offer personalized advice to help you find your perfect match.

-Try the Jewelry Test
+Try the Gold vs. Silver Jewelry Test

 Think about the jewelry you reach for most often.
 Do you feel your best in gold or silver?
 This simple preference can be a major clue.
 If you find that gold jewelry makes your skin glow, you likely have warm undertones.
 If silver pieces are more flattering and bring out your radiance, you probably have cool undertones.
 And if you can pull off both without a second thought?
 You’re likely in the lucky neutral category, meaning you have a wide range of metallic and color options to play with.

-Use the White Paper Test
+Use the Simple White Paper Test

 Another easy at-home method is the white paper test.
 Grab a piece of plain white paper and hold it up next to your clean, makeup-free face in natural daylight.
 Compare your skin to the stark white of the paper.
 If your complexion looks more yellow or golden in contrast, you have warm undertones.
 If your skin appears more pink, rosy, or blueish, you have cool undertones.
 If you don’t see a clear distinction one way or the other, or if you notice a slightly grayish tint, you most likely have a neutral undertone.

-Common Undertone Myths to Ignore
+Undertone Myths You Can Ignore

 Let’s clear up a few common misconceptions.
 One of the biggest myths is that fair skin always has cool undertones.
 In reality, you can have fair skin with warm or neutral undertones, just as you can have deep skin with cool undertones.
 Another myth is that you must stick to colors that perfectly match your undertone.
 While it’s a great starting point, makeup is all about expression.
 Don’t be afraid to experiment with different shades from our eye makeup collection.
 Sometimes the most stunning looks come from playing with contrast and finding what makes you feel confident.

-Discover the Best Eyeshadow Colors for Fair Skin
+The Best Eyeshadow Colors for Fair Skin

 Once you’ve identified your skin’s undertone, finding the perfect eyeshadow becomes so much easier.
 The right shades will make your eyes pop and your complexion look bright and healthy, while the wrong ones can sometimes make you look tired or washed out.
 Think of your undertone as your built-in color filter—it helps guide you toward the hues that will naturally harmonize with your skin, creating a look that feels effortless and polished.
 It’s the secret to looking put-together without looking like you tried too hard.